modyo/modyo-docs/docs/en/platform/channels/sites.md

 To create a new redirect, click on the **New** button in the upper right corner of the view.
 By completing the Source **_URL_ and Destination **_URL_ fields and redirection code and then saving the changes, you will create a new redirection entry.

-:::warning Attention
+:::warning Warning
-The redirect table is the penultimate in precedence, so if there is a URL on the site that points to a [page](/platform/channels/pages.html), a default view, or a [custom content view](/platform/channels/templates.html#content views), you will see those views instead of being redirected via the custom redirect table.
+The redirect table is the penultimate in precedence, so if there is a URL on the site that points to a [page](/platform/channels/pages.html), a default view, or a [custom content view](/en/platform/channels/templates.html#content-views), you will see those views instead of being redirected via the custom redirect table.
 :::

 The precedence of locations on Modyo sites is as follows: